How to plot an array in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your application automatically.
+Replit Agent writes the code, tests for errors, and deploys your application directly from your browser.
 Start building with Replit.